Proximity-induced flat bands and topological properties in a decorated diamond chain: Characterization of the proximity-induced flat bands

-The Hamiltonian of a quantum system contains nearly all the crucial information about the system, making it an extremely useful tool for analyzing the electronic properties of the system.
-In order to extract the information about the electronic band structure of this lattice model, we diagonalize the Hamiltonian in Eq.~\eqref{eq:hamilton-bloch}.
-We keep the values of the hopping parameters $\lambda$ and $t$ unaltered, and tune the $d_H$ and $d_V$ couplings in the system to examine what happens to the band structure.
-First, we tune the value of $d_H$ (measured in units of $t$) by keeping $d_V=0$.
-In a real system, such an effect can be achieved either by distorting the lattice by means of applying precisely controlled pressure or using two different types of chemical species for the top-bottom and the horizontal atomic sites.
-It is found that the number of FBs and whether they are gapped or gapless with other dispersive bands can be suitably controlled by tuning the value of $d_H$.
+For our lattice model, it is found that the number of FBs and whether they are gapped or gapless with other dispersive bands can be suitably controlled by tuning the value of $d_H$.
 The results are shown in Fig.~\ref{fig:Band-structures}.
 Note that, the energy ($E$) is measured in units of $t$.
 It is worth mentioning that, this model always provides a very robust FB at the energy $E=0$ irrespective of the value of $d_H$.
 However, by tuning $d_H$, one can generate additional FB in the energy spectrum, as well as it can be gapped out from the other dispersive bands in the energy spectrum.
 The opening of the band gap in the energy spectrum is also useful to analyze the topological properties of this lattice model, as discussed in Sec.~\ref{sec:topo-properties}.

 We note that, in this section, we have discussed the effect of tuning $d_H$ by keeping $d_V=0$.
 This makes sense, because as we increase the value of $d_H$, the coupling between the horizontal diagonal sites increases, which effectively means that the coupling between the vertical diagonal sites will vanish.
 However, it is also interesting to look into the opposite scenario, where we make the value of $d_V$ nonzero by keeping $d_H=0$.
 This case is discussed in the Appendix~\ref{sec:appendix-1}.